 - 1/2 tsp salt

 - Mix the millet and water in a glass container for fermenting.
-You can add 2 tbsp of lactic culture to speed up the fermentation, or leave it to naturally ferment.
+You can add 2 Tbsp of culture to speed up the fermentation, or leave it to naturally ferment.

 - Cover the container with a tea towel and leave it to ferment on the counter for 2-5 days.
 Stir with a clean fork once per day to encourage fermentation.

-- Simmer until all the liquid is absorbed (about 15 minutes).
+- Reduce the heat and simmer until all the liquid is absorbed (about 15 minutes).

-- Stir in salt and any additional flavours (see notes.)
+- Stir in salt and any additional flavors (see notes for suggestions).

-- A lactic culture is not necessary.
+- An added culture is not necessary.
 Millet will naturally pick up a sourdough culture after about 3 days.
-However, if you want the fermentation to go quickly add a lactic culture like yogurt, vegan yogurt, buttermilk or kefir.
+However, if you want the fermentation to go quickly add 2 tablespoons of fermented liquid like kombucha or milk kefir.

 - I recommend draining away the fermenting liquid and using fresh liquid for cooking.
 It helps to drain off the excess starch.

 - Depending on how I’m going to serve the millet, I like to stir in a bit of flavor at the end of cooking.
 Just add flavors right after cooking as millet becomes thick and sticky as it cools.

 - Adding a 1/4 cup of butter or oil will make a smooth and creamy cereal.
 It’s nice to add 1/4 cup of fresh chopped herbs or a few cloves of finely diced garlic for savory millet dishes.

 - Calories: 378